Commandos: Origins: Gameplay

-Commmandos: Origins is a real-time tactics game played from a third person isometric perspective, in which players control an elite squad of specialists who are tasked in each mission to complete a set of objectives focused around sabotaging or eliminating key targets.
+Commandos: Origins is a real-time tactics game played from a third person isometric perspective, in which players control an elite squad of specialists who are tasked in each mission to complete a set of objectives focused around sabotaging or eliminating key targets.
 The player controls an elite squad of specialists who are tasked with infiltrating military complexes to carry out their missions.
 Players must rely on using stealth tactics, avoiding enemy's cone of vision or eliminating them silently to progress.
 The game features six different classes: the Green Beret, the Sapper, the Sniper, the Driver, the Marine and the Spy, each of whom has their own unique abilities and gadgets.
 Maps in the game are large and sprawling, and provide players with multiple entry points to approach their objectives.
 Players can briefly pause the game, plan out the moves of several squad characters, and executing them simultaneously.
 Each map has multiple optional objectives for players to complete.
 The game features a two-player cooperative multiplayer mode.